tsjmaryam/FraudLens-AI-Chatbot/README.md

 - **LLM-powered interaction & explanation** – routes natural-language questions through OpenAI's `gpt-3.5-turbo` (or any compatible model) via the `OPENAI_API_KEY` environment variable, allowing investigators to request justifications, metrics, or transformations and receive grounded narrative explanations that blend EBM scores, SHAP contributors, and retrieved domain definitions.
 - **Explainable ML scoring** – loads an EBM model artifact from `_model_/ebm_fraud_model.pkl` to approximate internal rule-based fraud logic.
 The surrogate model produces stable, interpretable feature-level risk contributions and transparent per-transaction scores.
 - **Local SHAP explanation layer** – computes SHAP values for every scored transaction, revealing how each feature increases or decreases the predicted risk relative to the model baseline.
 This exposes the top positive and negative drivers behind each decision.
-- **Retrieval-Augmented explanations (TF-IDF RAG)** – builds a TF-IDF vector index from feature definitions and curated fraud-risk patterns.
+- **Retrieval-Augmented explanations (TF-IDF RAG)** – builds a TF-IDF vector from feature definitions and curated fraud-risk patterns.
 Retrieved context is injected into the LLM so explanations remain accurate, grounded, and domain-aligned instead of generic.
 - **Streamlit interface** – provides a clean, user-friendly chat-style UI for inputs, model outputs, SHAP plots, and explanation text, with clear prompts or warnings when required data or model files are missing.

 ## Repository layout